Milnor Invariants and Twisted Whitney Towers: Proof of Theorem

-\textsc{The case of slice links:} In the case that $\cW$ consists of disjointly embedded slice disks for $L$, then Theorem~\ref{thm:Milnor invariant} is true since $\mu_n(L)$ vanishes for all $n$, and so does $\tau_n^\iinfty(\cW)$ since $\cW$ is an order $n$ twisted Whitney tower for all $n$.
-So we may assume that $t(\cW)$ is non-empty.
+So we may assume in the rest of the proof that $\cW$ is of positive order.
+Note that this means that all link component framings are zero, since the self-intersections of all order zero disks come in canceling pairs (paired by order $1$ Whitney disks).

-\textsc{The order 0 case:} We leave it to the reader to check that for any order $0$ twisted Whitney tower $\cW$ bounded by $L$, the coefficient in $\eta_0(\tau_0^\iinfty(\cW))$ of $X_i\otimes X_j$ is equal to the linking number of $L_i$ and $L_j$ for $i\neq j$, and is equal to the framing (self-linking) of $L_i$ for $i=j$.
-In this order zero case the link longitudes are defined by the framings on the link components, but in all positive orders these framings are zero since the self-intersections of all order zero disks come in canceling pairs (paired by order $1$ Whitney disks).
+\textsc{The case of slice links:} In the case that $\cW$ consists of disjointly embedded slice disks for $L$, then Theorem~\ref{thm:Milnor invariant} is true for all $n>0$ since $\mu_n(L)$ vanishes, and so does $\tau_n^\iinfty(\cW)$ since $\cW$ is an order $n$ twisted Whitney tower for all $n$.

-So we may assume that $\cW$ is of positive order, with the longitudes represented by the usual $0$-parallel push-offs of the link components.
+So in the rest of the proof we may also assume that the intersection forest $t(\cW)$ (defined in Section~\ref{subsec:int-forest}) is non-empty.